GabrielMoreau/winsoft-main/rtools/README.md

 # RTools - Extend R language from source packages

-Toolchains for building R and R packages from source on Windows.
+Toolchains is a free and open-source software for building R and R packages from source on Windows.

 * Website : https://cran.r-project.org/bin/windows/Rtools/